maryjis/SpatialOmics-RNA-Pipe/README.md

 **Steps**
 1. **Deconvolution**  - is used to minimize out-of-focus background .
-In this repo [sparse-deconv-py](https://github.com/WeisongZhao/sparse-deconv-py) is used , see notobook [link]
+In this repo [sparse-deconv-py](https://github.com/WeisongZhao/sparse-deconv-py) is used , see notobook [[1.deconvolution.ipynb](1.deconvolution.ipynb)
    <img width="1230" height="730" alt="image" src="https://github.com/user-attachments/assets/485f1740-da33-43e8-97e0-fc40922a97e3" />

 3. **Image Registration and Reads extraction** Use [starfinder](https://github.com/wanglab-broad/starfinder) as in [].
 You need previously install ***MATLAB 2023b or newer*** and create starfinder enviroment: